Hindi-urdu Placement Test Information

 How often is the placement test administered?
 How many times can I take it?

-The placement test is given during Wildcat Welcome Week (September 17, 2019) and on the first day of the Winter quarter (Monday, January 6, 2020, time TBA ).
+The placement test will be available before the start of classes during the Wildcat Welcome week, as well as by request on the first day of the Winter quarter.
 You may take the test only once a year.

 How long are the results valid?